A Guide to Cannabis Rehab & Treatment

 Inpatient treatment provides access to professional counselling.
 It adopts a structured, educational approach and is considered the best way to identify and avoid the triggers of addiction.
 During therapy, you will be introduced to the tools to adjust to a “normal” or drug-free way of life.
 Aftercare is provided upon the end of the programme through outpatient services.
 It is independent of inpatient therapy but plays a vital part in minimizing relapse.

-Therapy is also available for families.
+Therapy is also support available for families.
 Loved ones who are resentful of addiction or angry at the user for the choices made can receive family support.
-It focuses on educating families on patterns of addiction, how to cope, and how to assist those struggling with dependence.
+It focuses on educating families on patterns of addiction, how to cope, and how to assist those struggling with cannabis dependence.

 Choosing a Rehab Centre